 Ear Pinning Surgery

 Otoplasty or ear pinning is a plastic surgery procedure performed on the outer ear to reshape and correct protruding ears.
-Your surgeon may remove cartilage and skin behind your ears, and will use permanent sutures under the skin, to pin back your ears.
+Your surgeon may remove cartilage and skin behind your ears and use permanent sutures under the skin to pin back your ears.
 Most patients seek ear pinning surgery for cosmetic or aesthetic reasons.
 The goal of any otoplasty is to give the ears a natural shape that is balanced and proportional to the rest of the face.

 Otoplasty is an effective procedure for both children and adults.
-Children that make excellent otoplasty candidates have a healthy medical history free of serious illness or chronic ear infections, are able to verbalize their feelings, are willing to undergo the surgery, and are at least five years old or have stable ear cartilage.
+Children that make excellent otoplasty candidates have a healthy medical history free of serious illness or chronic ear infections.
+They can verbalize their feelings, willing to undergo the surgery, have stable ear cartilage, and at least five years old.
 Adult candidates should also be free of serious medical conditions, avoid smoking, and have a solid understanding of the procedure, its risks and all possible outcomes.

 Depending on the severity of the ear surgery, a local or general anesthetic will be administered to ensure the patient's comfort.
 An incision is made on the rear of each ear to add or reshape a critical fold in the ear known as the antihelical fold.
 Cartilage is often removed from the largest sections of the ear.
 Any frontal incisions are made within the natural folds of the ear to hide the incision lines.
 Internal sutures are added to hold the reshaped cartilage in place and the incisions are closed with external sutures.